Native execution engine for Fabric Spark

 Screenshot showing how to disable the native execution engine inside a notebook.

-After executing the query in which the native execution engine is disabled, you must re-enable it for subsequent cells by setting spark.gluten.enabled to true.
+After executing the query in which the native execution engine is disabled, you must re-enable it for subsequent cells by setting spark.native.enabled to true.
 This step is necessary because Spark executes code cells sequentially.

 %%sql